Coccidioidomycosis, commonly called valley fever, is a potentially-serious lung infection.

 - People in the military

-- People who work with or who are frequently exposed to soil
+- People who work with or who are frequently exposed to soil, especially in the form of dust

 People who are at increased risk of getting valley fever after exposure include: